choygroup/ChoyAI_UI_NextJS/README.md

 - **Netlify**: Static site deployment
 - **Railway**: Full-stack application hosting

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines:

-### 📋 Development Setup

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes following our code style
-4. Test your changes thoroughly
-5. Submit a pull request

-### 🎯 Contribution Areas

-- 🐛 Bug fixes and improvements
-- ✨ New UI components
-- 🎨 Design system enhancements
-- 📱 Mobile responsiveness
-- ♿ Accessibility improvements
-- 📚 Documentation updates

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments